 When configuration is complete, the system will use the public, post-NAT address of the server for both the set-side and ICP-side streaming addresses of the MBG.
 To determine this address, access the MSL Server Manager, select Review Configuration and examine the Internet Visible IP Address field.

-Note: In a DMZ configuration, the firewall is the gateway for all traffic and has three interfaces (WAN, LAN, and DMZ), as shown in Figure 2.
+NOTE: In a DMZ configuration, the firewall is the gateway for all traffic and has three interfaces (WAN, LAN, and DMZ), as shown in Figure 2.
 (See Firewall Requirements.)

-Figure 2.
 DMZ Configuration

-- For Web Proxy configurations see page 52. - For SRC configurations see page 73.
+- See Web Proxy configurations. - See SRC configurations.